Reaction Formation: A Love/Hate Relationship

 Published June 14, 2016

-On June 12, 2016, the worst massacre in U.S. history occurred, targeting the LGBT community in Orlando, Florida, in the midst of a gay pride celebration, nonetheless.
-Certainly seen as a hate crime, the shooter apparently claimed allegiance to various terrorist organizations prior to the event.
-However, it appears he may have had the strongest allegiance to… wait for it… other men.
+On June 12, 2016, one of all too many shooting massacres occurred.
+This was the one in Orlando, Florida, targeting the LGBT community in the midst of a gay pride celebration, nonetheless.
+The shooter claimed allegiance to various terrorist organizations prior to the event.
+However, it appears he may have had the strongest allegiance to other men.

 According to reports, the shooter had, for many years, visited the same gay nightclub he attacked, in addition to having used “multiple gay dating apps.”

-In a 1996 study, a group of men ranging in age from 18 to 31 years old were categorized as homophobic or nonhomophobic, using a famous survey known as the IHP (internalized homophobia scale).
-Then, the men were exposed to three different types of pornography, categorized as heterosexual, female homosexual, or male homosexual.
-The kicker is, researchers attached each man’s penis to a circumference-measuring device that tracked their erection status.
-[Not sure if ‘erection status’ is a thing…]
+In one 1996 study, a group of men ranging in age from 18 to 31 years old were categorized as homophobic or nonhomophobic, using a survey known as the internalized homophobia scale.
+Next, these men were exposed to three different types of pornography, a) heterosexual male and female, b) homosexual female and female, or c) homosexual male and male.

 The results?
 All of the men became more aroused when watching the heterosexual and female homosexual porn, which isn’t really surprising.
 But, only the homophobic individuals became aroused by the dude-on-dude porn!
 This implies that a “homophobic individual is either unaware of or denies” his own sexuality.
 Point for Freud!
 The researchers also measured aggression, but no differences emerged between the two groups of men.
 Thus, the Orlando, Florida shooter may have been gay and engaging in ‘reaction formation.’
 Honestly, we may never know, and the violence may best be explained using other perspectives (for example, disorders such as schizophrenia).